Principal Investigators

 Selected works:

-• I. Bah, F. Bonetti, R. Minasian and E. Nardoni, “M5-brane Sources, Holography, and Argyres-Douglas Theories,” [arXiv:2106.01322 [hep-th]].
+- I. Bah, F. Bonetti, R. Minasian and E. Nardoni, “M5-brane Sources, Holography, and Argyres-Douglas Theories,” [arXiv:2106.01322 [hep-th]].

-• I. Bah, F. Bonetti and R. Minasian, “Discrete and higher-form symmetries in SCFTs from wrapped M5-branes,” JHEP 03 (2021), 96 arXiv:2007.15003 [hep- th].
+- I. Bah, F. Bonetti and R. Minasian, “Discrete and higher-form symmetries in SCFTs from wrapped M5-branes,” JHEP 03 (2021), 96 arXiv:2007.15003 [hep- th].

-• I. Bah, F. Bonetti, R. Minasian and E. Nardoni, “Anomalies of QFTs from M- theory and Holography,” JHEP 2001, 125 (2020). arXiv:1910.04166 [hep-th].
+- I. Bah, F. Bonetti, R. Minasian and E. Nardoni, “Anomalies of QFTs from M- theory and Holography,” JHEP 2001, 125 (2020). arXiv:1910.04166 [hep-th].

-• I. Bah, F. Bonetti, R. Minasian and E. Nardoni, ‘Anomaly Inflow for M5-branes on Punctured Riemann Surfaces”, JHEP 1906 (2019) 123 arXiv:1904.07250
+- I. Bah, F. Bonetti, R. Minasian and E. Nardoni, ‘Anomaly Inflow for M5-branes on Punctured Riemann Surfaces”, JHEP 1906 (2019) 123 arXiv:1904.07250

-• I. Bah, “AdS5 solutions from M5-branes on Riemann surface and D6-branes sources” JHEP 1509 (2015) 163. [arXiv:1501.06072 [hep-th]].
+- I. Bah, “AdS5 solutions from M5-branes on Riemann surface and D6-branes sources” JHEP 1509 (2015) 163. [arXiv:1501.06072 [hep-th]].

-• I. Bah, C. Beem, N. Bobev, B. Wecht, “Four-Dimensional SCFTs from M5- Branes,” JHEP 1206 005 (2012). [arXiv:1203.0303 [hep-th]].
+- I. Bah, C. Beem, N. Bobev, B. Wecht, “Four-Dimensional SCFTs from M5- Branes,” JHEP 1206 005 (2012). [arXiv:1203.0303 [hep-th]].

 Mathew Bullimore

-Mathew Bullimore is an Associate Professor in the Department of Mathematical Sciences at Durham University, UK.
+Mathew Bullimore is a Professor in the Department of Mathematical Sciences at Durham University, UK.
 He received his DPhil from the University of Oxford in 2012 and held postdoctoral appointments at the Institute for Advanced Study, Perimeter Institute and the University of Oxford, before moving to Durham University in 2017.
 In 2019, he was awarded a 5-year EPSRC Early Career Fellowship to study connections between supersymmetric gauge theory and enumerative geometry.
 His work centres on algebraic, geometric and topological structures in supersymmetric quantum field theory and applications to symmetries and dualities.

 Selected works:

-• Bullimore, Crew, Zhang, Boundaries, Vermas and Factorisation, https://inspirehep.net/literature/1824070
+- Bullimore, Crew, Zhang, Boundaries, Vermas and Factorisation, https://inspirehep.net/literature/1824070

-• Beem, Ben-Zvi, Bullimore, Dimofte, Neitzke, Secondary Products in Supersymmetric Field Theory, https://inspirehep.net/literature/1692578
+- Beem, Ben-Zvi, Bullimore, Dimofte, Neitzke, Secondary Products in Supersymmetric Field Theory, https://inspirehep.net/literature/1692578

-• Bullimore, Dimofte, Gaiotto, Hilburn, Kim, Vortices and Vermas, https://inspirehep.net/literature/1486694
+- Bullimore, Dimofte, Gaiotto, Hilburn, Kim, Vortices and Vermas, https://inspirehep.net/literature/1486694

-• Bullimore, Dimofte, Gaiotto, Hilburn, Boundaries, Mirror Symmetry and Symplectic Duality in 3d N = 4 Gauge Theory, https://inspirehep.net/literature/1435083
+- Bullimore, Dimofte, Gaiotto, Hilburn, Boundaries, Mirror Symmetry and Symplectic Duality in 3d N = 4 Gauge Theory, https://inspirehep.net/literature/1435083

-• Bullimore, Dimofte, Gaiotto, The Coulomb Branch of 3d N = 4 Gauge Theories, https://inspirehep.net/literature/1353155
+- Bullimore, Dimofte, Gaiotto, The Coulomb Branch of 3d N = 4 Gauge Theories, https://inspirehep.net/literature/1353155

 Alberto Cattaneo